thepirat000/Audit.NET/src/Audit.WCF/README.md

 Generate Audit Logs for Windows Communication Foundation (WCF) service calls.

 Audit.Wcf provides the server-side infrastructure to log interactions with WCF services.
-It can record service method calls with caller info and arguments.
+It records detailed information of the service method calls.

 ## Install